CalFlora Logo information on wild California plants for conservation, education, and appreciation

 Most quality maps with latitude, longitude, or UTM measurements on them also display which datum was used.
 For example, most USGS Maps display the datum in the lower left hand corner, along with what projection they used (Projections are methods to display features of the round earth on flat paper with minimum distortion.)
 Most older USGS maps are NAD 27.
 Many newer maps and most GPS unit readings are NAD 83.
 Using the wrong datum can cause your location to be off as much as 100 meters (325 feet).
 If your precision is much less than this, then choosing the correct datum is less critical.

-Should I give an imprecise locations for rare plants I observe?
+Should I give an imprecise location for rare plants I observe?

 You have a wide range of choice in reporting locations.

-Marin County, Lazy Creek Road, 2.1 miles south of the intersection with Peralta Avenue.
-Under canopy of lone valley oak.
+Mt.
+Hamilton, Alameda County Lazy Creek Road, 2.1 miles south of the intersection with Peralta Avenue just outside the town of Rattlesnake Bluff, under canopy of lone valley oak